CLOSE Close

 How is this different than the minimum bill charge?

-Customers are charged the minimum charge of 53 cents per day only if it is greater than the combination of the month’s base charge and kWh usage charge.
+Until April 2024, customers will be charged a minimum charge of 53 cents per day only if it is greater than the combination of the month’s base charge and kWh usage charge.
 The daily base charge is applied in addition to the month’s total kWh usage charge.
 The minimum daily charge will be discontinued as of April 1, 2024.

 Why did the PUD institute a base charge?